Archith09/Distributed-Search-Engine/README.md

   (include detailed instructions, or write 'None')
 	Please check detailed instruction file ec2commands.txt to run the crawler, indexer and search engine.
 	The entire project (including jars) is available on git account of G16 provided by professor.
-	We accidentally forgot to submit spell check python file.
-Uploading to git now.
-To run the python server, use command "python spell.py"

 Did you personally write _all_ the code you are submitting (other than code from the course web page)?